GoogleCloudPlatform/healthcare/deploy/README.md

 ## Setup Instructions

+The officially supported environment for running the toolkit is the GCP Cloud Shell.

 When creating a DPT config, you have the option to have audit and devops resources saved in the same project as the hosted data (local), or in a central project (remote).
 Remote audit and devops resources can be especially beneficial